aryan-kejriwal2003/configurator/CODE_OF_CONDUCT.md

 * Focusing on what is best not just for us as individuals, but for the overall community

-Examples of unacceptable behavior include:
+2)Examples of unacceptable behavior include:

 * The use of sexualized language or imagery, and sexual attention or advances of any kind